heidelberg-hepml/skatr/README.md

 ```
 In the above, `-cn` is short for `--config_name`.

 Experiment settings can be adjusted from the command line.
-For example, to use a different neural network use:
+For example, to select a different neural network use:
 ```
-python3 main.py -cn regression net=cnn
+python3 main.py -cn regression data.dir=/path/to/light/cones net=cnn
 ```

 The following is a description of currently-implemented experiments: